paulwarren/nzde/dict/C/README.md

  <i>n.</i> (Rural) a drafter or picker of stock.

 <b>1</b> <i>n.</i> (Rural) a person who classes wool in the shearing shed and is in charge of the wool once it is shorn.

+## Classical Maori

+ <i>n.</i> usu. attrib. applied by students to the period in Maori culture after the moa-hunter but before the main European discovery and settlement [check PR

 ## classing